 Preheat oven to 350°.
 Cut steak into serving-size pieces.
 Combine the cornstarch, mustard, salt and pepper; rub half over steak.
 Pound with a meat mallet to tenderize.
 Rub with remaining cornstarch mixture; pound on both sides with the mallet.

-- In a large skillet, brown steak in oil.
+In a large skillet, brown steak in oil.
 Transfer to a greased 2-1/2-qt. baking dish.
 Top with tomatoes, onion and carrot.
-Cover and bake at 350° for 1-1/4 to 1-1/2 hours or until meat is tender.
+Bake, covered, until meat is tender, 1-1/4 to 1-1/2 hours.
 Serve with noodles if desired.
-Yield: 4-6 servings.